G-HT4TFH19W6

 Remove from heat and immediately stir in:

 Let the mixture sit for 1–2 minutes, stirring gently, to bloom and toast the milk solids.
+Pour into a heatproof bowl and let the brown butter cool 10–15 minutes, until warm but not hot.

 In a separate bowl, whisk together: